How many times have you heard this old saying?

 This quote is literally the plot point for most romantic movies and novels, but how true is it in real life?

-Today I’m going to unpack this for you and share if letting your ex go actually works to get them back.
+Today I’m going to unpack this for you and share if letting your ex go actually works to get them back to make them want to come back.

 We are going to look at real-life data from my clients to see if this actually works.
 I have had hundreds of clients over this past decade, and I can test the validity of this quote through all of their experiences.